netdata/netdata/docs/Running-behind-apache.md

 ```sh
 sudo a2enmod rewrite
 ```
 ## Netdata on an existing virtual host

 On any **existing** and already **working** apache virtual host, you can redirect requests for URL `/netdata/` to one or more Netdata servers.

-### proxy one Netdata, running on the same server apache runs
+### Proxy one Netdata, running on the same server apache runs

 Add the following on top of any existing virtual host.
 It will allow you to access Netdata as `http://virtual.host/netdata/`.